kq320/chat-app/README.md

 Full Stack web application based on Node.js, Express.js, and Socket.io.

-The web application can be found: https://chat-room-kq320.herokuapp.com/
+The website deployed in the Heroko: https://chat-room-kq320.herokuapp.com/

 ### Structure